patrickbucher/learning-rust/diary.md

 in ownership issues.
 I first need to study smart pointers again before I can make any progress here.

+In the evening, I read on the interior mutability pattern, but didn't figure out a solution for my tree problem.
+But I found a good hint: maybe I schould try with `RefCell<Option<T>>` instead of `Option<RefCell<T>>`, which I'd like to try out tomorrow.

 # Day 110 (2024-07-12)

 I implemented the balance mechanism for binary trees, which is a prerequisite